jvolpe/EECS233/README.md

 # EECS233
-Projects from EECS233 Intro to Data Structures Assignments from EECS233 Intro to Data Structures, all written in Java using Eclipse.
-Assignments include small homework coding and some projects.
+Projects and assignments from EECS233 Intro to Data Structures, all written in Java using Eclipse.

 Project 1 consists of making a list of numbers by using an ArrayList and a LinkedList.